 Network downtime can cost a lot of money.
 In most cases, the end-user reports a network issue to the network management team.
 The reason behind this is a poor approach to proactive network monitoring.
 The key challenge in real time network monitoring is to identify performance bottlenecks proactively.
 This is where thresholds play a major role in network monitoring.
 Threshold limits vary from device to device based on the business use case.

 Configuring thresholds helps in proactively monitoring the resources and services running on servers and network devices.
 Each device can have an interval or threshold value set based on user preference and need.
 Multi-level threshold can assist in classifying and breaking down any fault encountered.
-Utilizing thresholds, alerts can also be raised before the device goes down or reaches critical condition.
+Utilizing thresholds, network monitoring alerts can be raised before the device goes down or reaches critical condition.

 Data becomes useful only when it is presented clearly to the right audience.
 It is important for IT administrators and users to know about critical metrics as soon as they log in.
 A network dashboard should provide an at-a-glance overview of the current status of your network, with critical metrics from routers, switches, firewalls, servers, services, application, URLs, printer, UPS and other Infrastructure devices.
 Support for widgets to monitor the required specifics and real-time performance graphs can help administrators quickly troubleshoot problems and monitor devices remotely.